kimai/kimai/UPGRADING.md

 Developer read the full documentation at [https://www.kimai.org/documentation/migration-v2.html](https://www.kimai.org/documentation/migration-v2.html).

+- Role names are forced to be uppercase
 - Removed unused `public/avatars/` directory
 - `local.yaml` is not compatible with old version, remove it before the update and then re-create it after everything works
   - dashboard default config